Medicaid: Financial and health security increase

+Political participation increase

 A 2017 study found that Medicaid enrollment increases political participation (measured in terms of voter registration and turnout).

+Crime reduction

 Studies have found that Medicaid expansion reduced crime.
 The proposed mechanisms for the reduction were that Medicaid increased the economic security of individuals and provided greater access to treatment for substance abuse or behavioral disorders.
 A 2022 study found that Medicaid eligibility during childhood reduced the likelihood of criminality during early adulthood.

 Oregon Medicaid health experiment and controversy

 In 2008, Oregon decided to hold a randomized lottery for the provision of Medicaid insurance in which 10,000 lower-income people eligible for Medicaid were chosen by a randomized system.
 The lottery enabled studies to accurately measure the impact of health insurance on an individual's health and eliminate potential selection bias in the population enrolling in Medicaid.

-A sequence of two high-profile studies by a team from the Massachusetts Institute of Technology and the Harvard School of Public Health found that "Medicaid coverage generated no significant improvements in measured physical health outcomes in the first 2 years", but did "increase use of health care services, raise rates of diabetes detection and management, lower rates of depression, and reduce financial strain."
+A sequence of two high-profile studies by a team from the Massachusetts Institute of Technology and the Harvard School of Public Health found that "Medicaid coverage generated no significant improvements in measured physical health outcomes in the first 2 years ," but did "increase use of health care services, raise rates of diabetes detection and management, lower rates of depression, and reduce financial strain."

 The study found that in the first year: